mindplace/potter-jeopardy/README.md

 To access answers, open the same [index page](http://estherleytush.com/firefly-jeopardy/) on your phone.
 On mobile view, the cards show their answers instead of their questions.

 #### Our Prizes
-1. gets the Firefly board game
+1. Gets the Firefly board game
-2. chooses episode
+2. Hero of Canton with their name in the song
-3. Hero of Canton with their name in the song
+3. Chooses episode
-4. makes the after-game toast with one of our Firefly themed drinks
+4. Makes the after-game toast with one of our Firefly themed drinks